ossrs/srs/README.md

 ==================

 simple rtmp origin live server over state-threads.<br/>
-can be used as origin server, or rtmp-server for encoder.
+can be used as origin server, or rtmp-server for encoder.<br/>

-### Summary
 srs is a simple, high-performance, running in single process, <br/>
 origin live server, with single vhost(like FMS \_\_defaultVhost\_\_).<br/>